(Rev. 9.2013) In brief, the newest blood tests to diagnose Celiac Disease, according to the Beth Israel Deaconess Medical Center are:

-(note: you do not need to see a specialist for the blood tests, your PCP can arrange it.)
+You do not need to see a specialist for the blood tests, your PCP can arrange it.

-If tests are positive (elevated levels) this suggests Celiac is present.
-Elevated AGA alone can also indicate a wheat allergy, which is different from Celiac.
 (Note: 10% of people may have a “negative” blood test and still have Celiac.
 One reason for this could be an IgA deficiency, which could render a negative result, even though you still have Celiac).
-If symptoms persist, consider being tested again, especially if a family member has Celiac, and be sure to rule out having a selective IgA Deficiency.
-See note about regarding DGP test for those with IgA deficiency)
+If symptoms persist, consider being tested again, especially if a family member has Celiac, and be sure to rule out having a selective IgA Deficiency. *Note: The DGP test can detect an IgA deficiency.

 *the small intestinal biopsy had always been considered the “gold standard” in a final diagnosis of Celiac, until recently.
 According to Dr. Alessio Fasano, MD, director of the Center for Celiac Research at the University of Maryland School of Medicine, it is being considered whether the biopsy would be necessary for a diagnosis if the person fulfilled the majority of certain criteria (i.e. symptoms, antibodies, genes, improvement from GF diet).
 To date, the small intestinal biopsy is still considered the “gold standard”, but this may change in the future.
 Here is a recent study relating to this: http://www.biomedcentral.com/1471-230X/13/19